Chartership: A Background

 In the UK’s National Cyber Security and cyber resilience aims we have clear need for effective cyber security across all professions and disciplines in their day-to-day use of technology and the need to protect the often very sensitive data that they handle on behalf of the public.
 It is therefore important that other regulated professions and professional bodies have confidence that the Cyber Security Profession meets the same stringent professional standards that they themselves must adhere to.

 No. But the UKCSC has been created to provide increased confidence to regulators across all sectors in the professional standing of individuals offering Cyber Security advice/consultancy.

 How Chartership Differs from CHECK

-The CHECK accreditation scheme differs from Chartership in that the organisation is CHECK accredited as opposed to the individual.
-CHECK is awarded to companies to illustrate they have the ability and methodology to provide CHECK level testing.
+The CHECK Assured service provider accreditation scheme differs from Chartership in that the organisation is CHECK accredited as opposed to the individual.
+CHECK is awarded to companies to illustrate they have the ability and methodology to provide CHECK level testing using approved testers.
 Chartership is for the individual and does not rely on the individual’s current employer.
 Professional Registration will create a clear indicator of an individual’s experience within the industry, as opposed to the clearance level or ability of the organisation they work for.
-While admittance requirements for Professional Registration will resemble the skills, knowledge and behaviours required to pass a CSTL exam, the on-the-job experience an individual can prove by way of attestation will be much more important.
+While evidence for Professional Registration will resemble the skills, knowledge and behaviours required to pass a CSTL exam, the on-the-job experience an individual can prove will be much more important.